San Marino: Maurizio Rattini (Socialist) and Giancarlo Venturini (Christian Democrat) take office as captains-regent.

 Greece: Former regent (1967-72) Georgios Zoitakis dies.

 Kenya: Former foreign minister (1987-88) Zachary Onyonka dies.

 India: Shankersinh Vaghela becomes chief minister of Gujarat.

 Norway: Prime Minister Gro Harlem Brundtland announces her resignation.
 Thorbj°rn Jagland succeeds her on October 25.
 Jens Stoltenberg becomes finance minister in Jagland's cabinet; the new justice minister is Anne Holt.

 Ethiopia: Defense Minister Tamrat Layne is dismissed.
 He is replaced by Tafara Walwa.

-United Nations: Gladwyn Jebb, Baron Gladwyn, former (1945-46, as Sir Gladwyn Jebb) acting UN secretary-general, dies.
+United Nations: Gladwyn Jebb, Baron Gladwyn, former acting secretary-general (1946), dies.

 United States: Former Iowa governor (1963-69) Harold E. Hughes dies.